taroooyan/bg-wiki/Nano-Operation-Manual.md

 Although the Nano sensor inside its closed Pelican micro-case is well protected from shock and from pressure transients,  a few notes:

--- Passenger air flight: Packing the Nano in a checked bag risks baggage delay or worse.
-Checked luggage carries a greater chance of the Nano's loss, theft, confiscation, or somehow damage.
-(The luggage hold on passenger airplanes is pressurized, but not heated, like the cabin air on the deck.
-It is unlikely that pressure swings or the extreme cold in the storage would be large enough to damage the sensor in checked-in baggage.
-But hard bag tosses might hurt it.)
-Best to take your geiger counter with you in your carry-on luggage.
+-- Passenger air flight: Best to take your geiger counter with you in your carry-on luggage.
+Packing the Nano in a checked bag risks baggage delay or worse.
+There is a greater chance of the Nano's loss, theft, confiscation, or somehow damage in checked luggage.
+(Like the cabin, the luggage hold on passenger airplanes is pressurized.
+However, it is not heated.
+Although pressure swings and extreme cold temperature in the hold probably won't damage the sensor, hard tosses of the checked-in baggage might.)

 -- Shipment by air freight: Also okay. *(Usually pressurized cargo holds.
 Reportedly the manufacturer uses special packing.
 LND ships their sensors in an airtight, sealed paint can.)*